 • Impact: We focus on data that drives measurable change in market behavior, policy, and product development.

 Our dashboards provide a unified view of nutrition performance across companies, markets, and product categories.
-The integrates data from our indexes and product assessments to support strategic decision-making.
-Explore the latest dashboards:
+They integrate data from our indexes and product assessments to support strategic decision-making.

 We host a growing collection of public datasets on our GitHub repository.
 These include: